 Ear Reconstruction

-For many microtia sufferers the lack of external ear is very damaging for their self-esteem and their relationships with other people.
-But there are just as many sufferers who don’t feel restricted by this defect and don’t wish ear reconstructive surgery.
-The decision for or against treatment must be taken personally by each patient.
-It is very important to us to discuss this aspect with you in detail beforehand.
+Many affected persons experience the absence of the auricle as very stressful for their self-esteem and their relationships with other people.
+But there are just as many affected people who do not experience such a malformation as a restriction and do not want a pinna reconstruction.
+The decision for or against treatment must be made personally by each patient or family.
+It is very important to us to discuss these aspects in detail with you in advance.

-All three methods have pros and cons.
-We will advise you about these in detail during the consultation.
+All three methods have their advantages and disadvantages.
+We will advise you in detail about them during your consultation.

 Syndromes & Further Diagnosis